Chapter 26 - Bronze Age History of Arcadia

 7.7 Participation in Thebes attack

-Telephus was accompanied by Parthenopaeus, son of Atalata, daughter of Schoeneus, in his migration to Mysia.
+Telephus was accompanied by Parthenopaeus, son of Atalanta, daughter of Schoeneus, in his migration to Mysia.
 [149]

 Parthenopaeus was born in Schoenus, near Tegea.
 [150]

-Parthenopaeus' mother, Atalata was sister of Clymenus, father of Telephus, and Parthenopaeus and Telephus were cousins.
+Parthenopaeus' mother, Atalanta was sister of Clymenus, father of Telephus, and Parthenopaeus and Telephus were cousins.
 [151]

 In 1215 BC, Parthenopaeus joined Adrastus of Argos in an expedition against Thebes to avenge his grandfather's regrets, but he was killed in battle.
 [152]